Ceahlăul Municipal Stadium

 Ceahlăul Stadium is a multi-purpose stadium in Piatra Neamț, Romania.
 It is currently used mostly for football matches and is the home ground of Ceahlăul Piatra Neamţ.
-The stadium, as well as the local football club takes its name from the Ceahlău Massif, located in the region.
-The stadium holds 18,000 people, and after major rehabilitation works, received a Category 3 ranking.
-The 2008 Cupa României Final and the 2011 Supercupa României were held on this stadium.
+The stadium, as well as the local football club, takes its name from the Ceahlău Massif, located in the region.
+The stadium holds 18,000 people and, after major rehabilitation works, received a Category 3 ranking.
+The 2008 Cupa României Final and the 2011 Supercupa României were held in this stadium.
 It is the 11th stadium in the country by capacity.